bschlenk/homebridge-roku/README.md

 The TV cannot be powered on from a powered off state.
 This could be overcome by adding support for an ir blaster on a raspberry pi and pointing it at the TV.
-EDIT: According to some, newer Roku TV models support an "ECO" mode that allows the TV to be turned on all the time.
+EDIT: According to some, newer Roku TV models support an "ECO" or "Fast TV Start" mode that allows the TV to be turned on all the time.
 The current "Turn on RokuPower" command might just work as is for those, but I have no way of testing because I have an older model.

 The current volume level can't be queried, so you can't ask for the volume to be set to a specific value, only relative values can be used.
 This could be